Erika Girardi Discusses Her Mother On ‘RHOBH’ Following Comments About Her Son

 Erika Girardi and Kyle Richards will be seen sitting down for an emotional chat about their mothers on tonight’s new episode of The Real Housewives of Beverly Hills.

 In a sneak peek at tonight’s new episode, Erika Girardi opens up to her co-star and friend about a recent conversation with her mother in which she apologized for being hard on her during her childhood.
-According to Girardi, her mother was very critical of her in the past and very much a disciplinarian, but while speaking to her at the gravesite of her grandmother, the reality star and singer was praised for being a good wife and a good mom.
+According to Girardi, her mother was very critical of her in the past and very much a disciplinarian.
+However, while speaking to her at the gravesite of her grandmother, the reality star and singer was praised for being a good wife and a good mom.

 “It was very overwhelming to hear that I wasn’t crazy,” Erika Girardi told Kyle Richards as they sat on a bench at a park.
 It was “unexpected, yet really appreciated.”

 Erika Girardi went on to reveal that her heart breaks for her mother because many of her dreams haven’t been realized.
 She also said that the issue likely resulted in her mother placing the burden upon her as a child.
-“It’s hard for a kid to understand,” Girardi explained.

 Erika Girardi joined the cast of The Real Housewives of Beverly Hills during Season 6 after both Brandi Glanville and Kim Richards took on lesser roles.
 One season later, as she prepared for her second go-around with the women, her friend Yolanda Foster, who brought her to the series, announced she was leaving the show after appearing on the series for four seasons as a full-time housewife.